-Our tips on welcoming guests, dealing with treats, and gift giving will help assure that puppy’s first Christmas is memorable— in a good way.
+Our tips on welcoming guests, dealing with treats, and gift-giving will help assure that your puppy’s first Christmas is memorable— in a good way.

 Guests.
 Whether your puppy loves them or hates them, they can cause additional anxiety about keeping your fur baby on their best behavior during the holidays.

 How to Help a Friendly Puppy Greet Guests

 - Let your guests know ahead of time that you’ll be leaving the door unlocked, and to wait until they hear you call “Come in!” before entering.

 - Tuck the leash end under their harness or collar so it’s not dragging on the floor.